Kevin A. Short: Biography

-Before graduating from Art Center, Short introduced himself to his childhood hero, Rick Griffin, and requested an apprenticeship.
+Before graduating from Art Center, he introduced himself to his childhood hero, Rick Griffin, and requested an apprenticeship.
 Griffin responded instead with an offer of friendship.
-Griffin became a source of guidance and influence from this point in Short’s life.
+He became a source of guidance and influence from this point in Short's life.

 In 1984, Short graduated and began a career in painting advertisements for PepsiCo, Microsoft, Xerox, IBM, The Walt Disney Company, and various newspapers and magazines.

 Moving back to the beach inspired Short to resume painting the ocean and other subject matter relating to surf subculture.

 After being featured on the cover of The Surfer's Journal, Peter Stoessel of Blue Rain Gallery (Santa Fe, New Mexico) encouraged Short to re-explore his paintings of the Southwest.
-Kevin now works out of his studios in Southern California and Durango, Colorado.
+Short now works out of his studios in Southern California and Durango, Colorado.

-In 2013 Kevin Short was selected for a retrospective of his work by the Carnegie Museum of Art in Ventura County, California.
-The retrospective exhibition: “Diffusion- Paintings of Blinding Light" featured a collection of “glare” paintings.
+In 2013 Short was selected for a retrospective of his work by the Carnegie Museum of Art in Ventura County, California.
+The retrospective exhibition “Diffusion- Paintings of Blinding Light" featured a collection of “glare” paintings.

-In 2015 Kevin Short was selected for a retrospective of selected paintings by the California Surf Museum in Oceanside, California.
-The retrospective exhibition: “Trestles" featured a collection of “A History of Trestles by Kevin Short” paintings.
+In 2015 Short was selected for a retrospective of selected paintings by the California Surf Museum in Oceanside, California.
+The retrospective exhibition “Trestles" featured a collection of “A History of Trestles by Kevin Short” paintings.

-In 2016 his piece "Well Chosen Path" was the featured "In the Land of Sunshine” exhibit at the Pasadena Museum of California Art, Pasadena, California.
+In 2016 his piece Well Chosen Path was the featured "In the Land of Sunshine” exhibit at the Pasadena Museum of California Art, Pasadena, California.

+Short's long-awaited Santa Barbara retrospective opened in 2022 at The Santa Barbara Maritime Museum: "The Peaceful Sea" was an exhibition which featured 35 seascapes and ocean-themed landscapes.

+The Albuquerque International Balloon Fiesta selected Short as the official poster artist for the 51st Annual Hot Air Balloon Fiesta of 2023.

+Short's paintings are in the permanent collections of the Irvine Museum, Hilbert Museum of California Art, First Foundation Bank, Sprint Nextel Art Collection, U.S. Steel. and the Scripps Cardiac Center Collection.

 Education

-1984 Bachelor's degree Art Center College of Design in Pasadena, California.
+In 1984 he earned a bachelor's degree at Art Center College of Design in Pasadena, California.